AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 In addition, you will need a user account on a remote system.
 This practice lab includes a virtual machine that you can use to simulate a remote system.
 (Creating the virtual machine is explained in the [Virtual server startup](#virtual-server-startup) section, below.)
 Alternatively, you can sign up for an account from a service provider, which can often be obtained free of charge.

-> :beginner: :warning: While, depending on certain aspects of the provider's service,  most of the practice lab's sections can be accomplished on an account obtained from such a service provider, some exercises in this lab are deliberately designed to showcase creating problems for the server or other users and should only be attempted in the lab environment provided with this guide.
+> :beginner: :warning: Depending on certain aspects of the provider's service, most of the practice lab's sections can be accomplished on an account obtained from such a service provider.
+However, some exercises in this lab are deliberately designed to showcase creating problems for the server or other users and should only be attempted in the lab environment provided with this guide.
 If this is either your first time interacting with a command line or the first time you are sharing a server with other users, we strongly recommend sticking to the lab's own virtualized server to avoid the possibility of causing trouble for real people really trying to get real work done.
 You can think of it a bit like learning to drive; the chances of causing a crash and potentially hurting someone are much higher if you choose to get on the highway the very first time you get behind the wheel of a car.
 Maybe don't?

 With that understood, if you choose to proceed with the practice lab's own virtualized server, you will also need: